-Guidance on Company Resolutions - prior to the CA 2006
+Guidance on Company Resolutions -

 A resolution is an agreement made by the directors or members of a company.
 When a resolution is passed the company is bound by it.
 The vote on a resolution in a general meeting is taken in accordance with the rules in the company’s articles of association.
 Notice of the intention to propose a resolution must be sent to company members.
 If a company has auditors, they must also be sent copies.